How 3D Printing is Being Used Right Now In Spinal Surgery

 3D Printing Tumors

 Historically, research for medical printing has focused on fused deposition modeling (FDM) printers due to their low price point and ubiquitous market penetration in the past.
 Dr. Kanawati felt there was a huge opportunity to use stereolithography (SLA), due to the superior material properties of the final parts.
-These material properties, such as being able to print watertight parts (something you can’t do with FDM), meant higher quality medical devices could be printed and tested.
+These material properties, such as being able to print watertight parts (something you can’t do with FDM), meant higher quality medical parts could be printed and tested.

 Every tumor is different, and each patient is different.
 For complex cases involving the spinal cord and nerves, being able to examine human anatomy in 3D space can be the difference between a successful surgery or a failed one.